Parallel Selected Inversion for Space-Time Gaussian Markov Random Fields: Conclusion

-The results can be extended in two main ways.
-First, the proposed methods only consider the Gaussian distributed observations, for which we have closed form posterior densities.
+The results can be extended in three main ways.
+First, the proposed methods considers only Gaussian distributed observations, for which we have closed form posterior densities.
 Other likelihoods could be added by iterating the Gaussian approximation several times, which corresponds to applying a Newton-Raphson method for non-linear problems.
 Computationally, this only adds a few more linear solves during iterations.
-Second, the hyperparameters of the field and the likelihood are fixed in our examples.
-To compute the posterior distribution of hyperparameters, or to obtain the optimal values, one can use the Laplace approximation from the INLA methodology \citep{rue2009approximate}.
-The major computational obstacle would be to evaluate the gradient of the log-determinant of the precision matrix $\nabla_{\vect{\theta}}\log|\vect{Q}(\vect{\theta})|$.
-However, as highlighted before, one can reuse the selected inverse to evaluate the equivalent $\tr(\vect{Q}^{-1}\dtheta{j}\vect{Q})$ instead.
-The arguments $l,K$ of the inversion algorithm have to be adjusted every time when hyperparameter values change during an optimization step.
-This will most likely result in different workload for different values of $\vect{\theta}$.
-This must be taken into account when parallelizing the posterior evaluations at different hyperparameter configurations.
+Second, the hyperparameters of the field and the likelihood are approximated only at the mode in our examples.
+To compute the full posterior distribution of hyperparameters, one can employ a numerical integration scheme as in the INLA methodology \citep{rue2009approximate, rue2017bayesian}.
+Then one has to compute the full Hessian of the log-density $\log\pi(\vect{\theta}|\vect{y})$ to place the integration points around the mode.
+Finally, the mesh and the arguments $n_l,n_k$ of the inversion algorithm can be set dynamically every time when hyperparameter values change during optimization.
+However, this will most likely result in different workload for different values of $\vect{\theta}$ and requires one to re-generate and re-distribute the mesh at each iteration.

 To sum up, the proposed method provides a scalable way to perform a Bayesian inference on large spatio-temporal GMRFs.
 Our approach is particularly well suited for daily weather applications, where thin 3D graphs produce compact separators in time.
-The source code of the method was written in C using the PETSc scientific library, and can be found on Github \url{https://github.com/abylayzhumekenov/inv}.
+The source code with examples can be found on Github \url{https://github.com/abylayzhumekenov/parsinv}.